IIBMErs/Bernardo/Level_1/README.md

 Alternatively you can use SCP but I could not make it work.

+## Setting data collector

+To collect data we use Home Assistant OS in a Raspberry Pi 4, [installation instructions](https://www.home-assistant.io/installation/raspberrypi/)

 ## Setting a pot

 The first step is to make the substrate.